6abi/cd0385-project-starter/project/report-template.md

 The first time without sapareting the date from hour the performance of the model was not so good, but improve with the data split.

 ### What was the top ranked model that performed?
-TODO: Add your explanation
+It was LightGBM_BAG_L1.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-For the extra features I divided the datetime in month, day, year and hour.
-Also it was usefull to transform the season and weather features to categorical and plot the categorical histogram.
+the exploratory analysis showed what a distribution was like according to the series, generating a hypothesis that with the categories and division of the datetime field, perhaps the execution of the model would be better.
+What happened to the season after, and to divide datetime into day, year and hour and it will transform as characteristics of the season.
+Furthermore, with hyperparameters it is possible to adapt and test different models to perform better.

 ### How much better did your model preform after adding additional features and why do you think that is?
 It did improve the score because additional features can be good predictors to estimate the target value, in this case I decided to separate the date becuase it helps the model to analyse seasonality paterns in the data which can be usefull for a regression model.